Adolescent sexuality in the United States: Sexual abstinence

 Sexual abstinence is the practice of refraining from some or all aspects of sexual activity for medical, psychological, legal, social, financial, philosophical, moral, or religious reasons.
 For the last twenty years, abstinence rates among American adolescents have risen.
 The percentage of high school students in the US who reported that they have ever had sexual intercourse dropped from 54.1% in 1991 to 47.8% in 2007, 43% in 2011 and 39.5% in 2017.
 A cross-sectional survey in 1998 found that fear of pregnancy was the most commonly cited reason for choosing abstinence, especially among girls, as well as boys who had caused a pregnancy in the past.
 Other reasons included a fear of sexually transmitted infections, a lack of desire, being afraid of getting caught, and the belief that sex was not appropriate for someone of their age.

 Epidemiologists at the Center for Disease Control emphasize that for sex education to be effective, it should take place before teens become sexually active.

 Both adolescents who have never had sex and those who have chosen to become abstinent after engaging in sexual behaviors cite the negative consequences of sex as reasons for choosing not to have sex.
-Girls of all ages and experience levels were more likely than boys to cite the fear of pregnancy and sexually transmitted diseases.
-Virgin boys were more likely than girls to say that they believed most students did not have sex.
+Girls of all ages and experience levels were more likely than boys to cite the fear of pregnancy and sexually transmitted diseases, while virgin boys were more likely than girls to say that they believed most students did not have sex.

 Boys who caused a pregnancy in the past were more than twice as likely to become abstinent after that episode than other boys.
 However, for girls, a past pregnancy had little correlation with secondary abstinence.
 Fear of pregnancy, wanting to wait until marriage, and not wanting to have sex were cited more often by virgins in the 12th grade than in the 9th grade.
 Of the sexually experienced who are now practicing abstinence, girls were more likely than boys to say a lack of desire, fear of STDs, being afraid of getting caught, the belief that sex was not appropriate for someone their age, and their parents having taught them the advantages of waiting as reasons for making their decision.